Fault-tolerant Locating-Dominating Sets on the Infinite King Grid: Introduction

 Conceptually, every LD detector vertex $v \in S$ will transmit a value of 0 (denoting no intruder), 1 (denoting an intruder in the open-neighborhood), or 2 (denoting an intruder at $v$).
 The goal is then to select a sufficient subset of vertices $S \subseteq V(G)$ so that we can locate an intruder anywhere in the graph.
-In this paper we are interested in going one step further: we would like the system to be able to function even in the event of an error, known as a \emph{fault-tolerant LD (FTLD) set}.
-In particular, we consider three types of FTLD sets: \emph{redundant LD (RED:LD) sets}, in which the system must be fully functioning even if at most one detector is removed or disabled, \emph{error-detecting LD (DET:LD)}, where the system allows at most one false-negative (i.e. sending 0 instead of 1 or 2), and \emph{error-correcting LD (ERR:LD) sets}, where the system allows at most one false-positive or false-negative (i.e. any kind of error).
+We are interested in going one step further: we would like the system to be able to function even in the event of an error, known as a \emph{fault-tolerant LD (FTLD) set}.
+In particular, we consider three types of FTLD sets: \emph{redundant LD (RED:LD) sets}, in which the system must be fully functioning even if at most one detector is removed or disabled, \emph{error-detecting LD (DET:LD)}, where the system allows at most one false-negative (i.e. sending 0 instead of 1 or 2), and \emph{error-correcting LD (ERR:LD) sets}, where the system allows any single transmission error (false-positive or false-negative).

-The following theorems characterize the conditions of LD, RED:LD, and ERR:LD sets in a way that is more conducive to constructing optimal (minimum) sets:
+The following theorems characterize the conditions of LD, RED:LD, DET:LD, and ERR:LD sets.

-\begin{theorem}[\cite{redld}] A set $S \subseteq V(G)$ is an LD set if and only if the following are true: \begin{enumerate}[noitemsep, label=\roman*.] \item $\forall v \in V(G)-S$, $|N(v) \cap S| \ge 1$ \item $\forall v,u \in V(G)-S$ with $v \neq u$, $|(N(v) \cap S) \triangle (N(u) \cap S)| \ge 1$ \end{enumerate} \end{theorem}
+\begin{theorem}[\cite{jean23b}] A set $S \subseteq V(G)$ is an LD set if and only if the following are true: \begin{enumerate}[noitemsep, label=\roman*.] \item $\forall v \in V(G)-S$, $|N(v) \cap S| \ge 1$ \item $\forall v,u \in V(G)-S$ with $v \neq u$, $|(N(v) \cap S) \triangle (N(u) \cap S)| \ge 1$ \end{enumerate} \end{theorem}

-\begin{theorem}[\cite{redld}] A set $S \subseteq V(G)$ is a RED:LD set if and only if the following are true: \begin{enumerate}[noitemsep, label=\roman*.] \item $\forall v \in V(G)$, $|N[v] \cap S| \ge 2$ \item $\forall v \in S$ and $\forall u \in V(G)-S$, $|((N(v) \cap S) \triangle (N(u) \cap S)) - \{v\}| \ge 1$ \item $\forall v,u \in V(G)-S$ with $u \neq v$, $|(N(v) \cap S) \triangle (N(u) \cap S)| \ge 2$ \end{enumerate} \end{theorem}
+\begin{theorem}[\cite{jean23b}] A set $S \subseteq V(G)$ is a RED:LD set if and only if the following are true: \begin{enumerate}[noitemsep, label=\roman*.] \item $\forall v \in V(G)$, $|N[v] \cap S| \ge 2$ \item $\forall v \in S$ and $\forall u \in V(G)-S$, $|((N(v) \cap S) \triangle (N(u) \cap S)) - \{v\}| \ge 1$ \item $\forall v,u \in V(G)-S$ with $u \neq v$, $|(N(v) \cap S) \triangle (N(u) \cap S)| \ge 2$ \end{enumerate} \end{theorem}